Skip to Content

 Why Get a Certification in AAC?

-The AAT in Counseling Competencies (Stewart et al., 2016) adopted by the American Counseling Association, assert that practitioners who use animal-assisted interventions have specific knowledge, skills, and supervised experience.
+The AAT in Counseling Competencies (Stewart et al., 2016) endorsed by the American Counseling Association, assert that practitioners who use animal-assisted interventions have specific knowledge, skills, and supervised experience.
 The AAC Academy integrates the AAT-C Competencies into the curriculum.
 This document demonstrates how AAC Academy instruction and supervision align with each AAT-C Competency: AAC Academy Alignment with AAT-C Competencies.

 Continuing Education